England Itinerary 7-8 Days : Perfect for First Time Visitors

 DAY 3- London: Kensington & Knightsbridge

-Today, start at the idyllic green spaces of Kensington Gardens.
-Meander around its 265 acres.
-At some point, go inside and tour Kensington Palace, which is inside the park.
+Today, start at the idyllic Kensington Gardens and meander its 265 acres.
+At some point, tour Kensington Palace, which is inside the park.👑Queen Victoria was born and lived here until 1837.
+It was also the residence of Princess Diana for 16 years.

-Next, hop on a red double-decker bus (it’s part of the experience!) to Kensington High Street for some upscale shopping.
 Get lunch, then head towards Knightsbridge.
-This is a posh area of the city, full of grand Victorian homes, and resident of the renowned British department store Harrod’s.
+This is a posh area of the city, full of grand Victorian homes, and resident of British department store Harrod’s. 🛍️

 DAY 4- The Cotswolds & Stratford-Upon-Avon

 Leave early in the morning, and travel to a picturesque region known as The Cotswolds.
-Filled with stone cottages, this is what you imagine as the epitome of the English countryside!
+Filled with stone cottages, this is what you imagine as the epitome of the English countryside! 🐑

 Go inside Shakespeare’s home, which is now a museum.
 Also walk along the river Avon to the Church of the Holy Trinity and his grave-site.